ursetto/stability-infrastructure/00-readme.txt

 # Generate the release files

+First, tag the release as in the previous section.

-Build Chicken from scratch, make a distribution tarball and md5sum it, extract and build the tarball, and test it with `make check`:
+Then build Chicken from scratch, make a distribution tarball and md5sum it, extract and build the tarball, and test it with `make check`:

     $SCR/release

+The tarball will be named `chicken-$VER.tar.gz`, e.g. `chicken-4.8.0.1.tar.gz`,
+where $VER is the Chicken version (and the tag name you just created).
+No build ID is added to the filename, as the build ID, version, and tag all correspond.

 # Push updates to call-cc repository